FlyOrBoom/FlyOrBoom/resume.md

 # Xing Liu

-Freelance web developer & graphic designer.
-Also math, physics, and programming tutor.
+Freelance web developer & graphic designer; Math, physics, and programming tutor.

-I have been designing and programming websites and apps for over 4 years now, creating and maintaining over thirty web projects, both professionally and for fun.
+I have been designing and programming websites and apps for over 4 years now, creating and maintaining over 30 web projects, both professionally and for fun.

-I also have over 40 hours of experience tutoring math, physics, and programming one-on-one.
-As president of my school's Astrophysics Club and an officer in its Physics Team, I have also taught dozens of astronomy and physics lessons in front of the classroom.
+I have done over 40 hours of one-on-one tutoring on math, physics, and programming.
+As president of my school's Astrophysics Club and an officer in its Physics Team, I have also taught dozens of astronomy and physics lessons in front of classrooms full of my peers.

 ## Experience